National Hurling League: Roll of honour

-Division 2B
+Division 2

 History

-Division 2B has existed in its current form since the 2012 league.
-Prior to this, Division 2 had existed as a single division of eight teams.
-The new division was created using the final rankings from the 2011 league.
-The bottom four teams from that year's Division 3A and the top two teams from Division 3B were added to the new Division 2B.
+Division 2 has existed in its current form since the 2025 league.
+Prior to this, Division 2 teams competed in Division 2A and Division 2B.
+The new division was created using the final rankings from the 2024 league.

 Format

-There are currently six teams in Division 2B.
+There are currently seven teams in Division 2.

-During the course of a season (from January to March) each team plays the others once (a single round-robin system) for a total of 15 games.
+During the course of a season (from February to March) each team plays the others once (a single round-robin system) for a total of 21 games.
 Teams receive two points for a win and one point for a draw.
 No points are awarded for a loss.
 Where two teams are level on points, the team that wins the head-to-head match is ranked ahead.
 If this game is a draw, points difference (total scored minus total conceded in all games) is used to rank the teams.
 Where three or more teams are level on points, points difference is used to rank them.

-The top two teams in Division 2B contest the final.

-The bottom two teams in Division 2B contest a relegation playoff, with the losing team being relegated to Division 3A the following season.
-Their place in the division is then taken by the Division 3A champions, who gain automatic promotion.
+The top two teams in Division 2 contest the final and are promoted to Division 1B.
+The bottom two teams in Division 2 are relegated to Division 3.

-Teams
+2025 Teams

-The following six teams are competing in Division 2B during the 2023 league.
+The following seven teams are competing in Division 2 during the 2025 league.